-- Highlight entry features as the main elements on block front elevation. - All entry features in a townhouse block should be identical, or similar/complementary and organized to reflect a recognizable specific pattern. - Front entries shall be articulated through the use of architectural detailing, framing materials, variation of materials/ colours and built form elements including porches and porticos, arches and articulated front steps. - The front entries of adjacent units should be pair, wherever possible, to create a more prominent presence on the main elevation of the block. - Main entry doors should be located and oriented to address the adjacent public realm (street or open space).
+- Highlight entry features as the main elements on block front/flankage elevations. - The front entries of adjacent units should be pair, wherever possible, to create a more prominent presence on the main elevation of the block. - All entry features in a townhouse block should be identical, or similar/complementary and organized to reflect a recognizable specific pattern. - Entry features shall be emphasized by incorporating: - Articulated designs including architectural detailing, framing materials, variation of materials/colours and built form/massing elements such as porches and porticos and arches.

-- Steps shall be designed as an integral component of the unit and, in proportion to the overall unit design. - Where more than three risers leading to the porch/entrance are required, these steps shall be poured in place or precast unit steps (with a ledge for masonry veneering) and shall have ground floor masonry cladding returned on the exposed side of the steps.
+- Articulated front steps. - Where appropriate, flat roofs and canopies with deep/generous overhangs and massing elements such as a cantilevered or recessed upper storeys. - Main entry doors should be located and oriented to address the adjacent public realm (street or open space). - Porches should be deep enough to allow a seating area (a minimum of 1.5m depth, although a 1.8m depth is encouraged where possible). - Porches should be designed as part of the block/unit's architectural expression with complementary materials and simple lines that are in conformity with the overall design of the block. - An exposed frieze detail is required at the top of the support columns on the underside of the porch roof soffit. - Steps shall be designed as an integral component of the unit and, in proportion to the overall unit design. - Where more than three risers leading to the porch/entrance are required, these steps shall be poured in place or precast unit steps (with a ledge for masonry veneering) and shall have ground floor masonry cladding returned on the exposed side of the steps.